Glass Sword (Red Queen #2) by Victoria Aveyard (2016)

 Will she shatter under the weight of the lives that are the cost of rebellion?
 Or have treachery and betrayal hardened her forever?

-The electrifying next installment in the Red Queen series escalates the struggle between the growing rebel army and the blood-segregated world they’ve always known—and pits Mare against the darkness that has grown in her soul.” -Goodreads
+The electrifying next installment in the Red Queen series escalates the struggle between the growing rebel army and the blood-segregated world they’ve always known—and pits Mare against the darkness that has grown in her soul.”

 pooled ink Review:

-Red Queen held several similarities to other books I’ve been reading and Glass Sword is no different.
+Red Queen held several similarities to other books I’ve been reading and Glass Sword is the same.
 I was particularly reminded of The Young Elites series by Marie Lu.
 True these two fantasy series are overall pretty different but they both feature a female who didn’t know she had powers until she discovers them just in time to spare her from death and it turns out she’s very powerful and she falls in love with a guy who helps hone her powers but ultimately will betray her and then that same female protagonist sets out to find and save more of her kind despite having dark enemies trying to hunt down and kill them first as well as frenemies who have turned against her.

 Look, is it even possible to write a wholly original story anymore?
 I’m not trying to be critical, just curious.
 After over a millennia of literature is it even possible to write anything without borrowing, even unknowingly, from a pervious work?
 I mean the same question has been posed about music and it’s true how if you pay attention you can hear little chord progressions or snippets of melody to be found in something as old as an orchestral piece by Beethoven and as new as a hit playing on the radio.
 We’re just really good at dressing it up and disguising it with sprinkles of our own individuality and unique creativity.
 So I’m not overly bothered by the similarities between books because they’re inevitable, especially when you read so many books back to back.
 A good book is a good book.